MaoZiming/papers/3-storage-systems/32-storage.md

 - R/W
     - Read: issue read with an address and length
     - Write: client erase the entire block, then client can program each page exactly once
+- Why not just erase and rewrite new version of entire 256KB block?
+  - Erasure is very slow (milliseconds)
+  - Each block has a finite lifetime, can only be erased and rewritten about 10K times
+  - – Heavily used blocks likely to wear out quickly
+- Two systems approach (FTL)
+  - Maintain a Flash Translation Layer (FTL) in SSD
+    - – Map virtual block numbers (which OS uses) to physical page numbers (which flash mem. controller uses)
+    - – Can now freely relocate data w/o OS knowing
+  - Copy on Write
+    - Don’t overwrite a page when OS updates its data (this is slow as we need to erase page first!)
+    - Instead, write new version in a free page
+    - Update FTL mapping to point to new location

 - **Performance**
     - Read
         - ~10ms, regardless of location of device, super good read performance (i.e. random access device)